digital-solver/portfolio-website/README.md

 Front End Skillset:

-- Experience in front-end JavaScript development, with a strong track record of delivering high-quality, scalable applications using frameworks such as React and Angular
+- Track record of delivering high-quality, scalable applications using React and Angular
-- Demonstrated expertise in web design principles, including a deep understanding of UX and UI design and a proven ability to create visually appealing and user-friendly interfaces
+- Demonstrated expertise in UX/UI design, creating visually appealing and user-friendly interfaces
-- Expertise in HTML5 and CSS3, including a thorough understanding of modern semantic standards and layout techniques such as grid and flexbox
+- Skilled in HTML5/CSS3, including modern layout techniques and semantic standards
-- Skilled in responsive web design, with a track record of building websites and web applications that are optimized for a variety of devices and screen sizes
+- Proficient in responsive web design, optimizing websites/apps for various devices
-- Strong ability and extensive experience with design tools like Figma for creating wireframes, prototypes, and visual designs, including interactive prototypes, utilizing a methodology of low, medium, and high fidelity design passes/drafts.
-Skilled in creating graphics and designs for various purposes.
+- Proficiency in Figma for wireframing, marketing materials, and interface design, including interactive prototypes
-- Proficient in integrating external APIs and data sources into web applications, enabling dynamic and engaging user experiences
+- Extensive experience integrating APIs/data sources into web applications
-- Experience with data visualization libraries and tools such as recharts and D3.js libraries, allowing me to present data in a clear and visually appealing manner
+- Experience with data visualization libraries such as D3.js and recharts
-- Familiarity with user testing techniques and tools, which allows me to gather valuable feedback and continuously improve the user experience of my projects
+- Familiar with user testing techniques to gather feedback and improve UX
-- Commitment to building websites and web applications that are accessible and adhere to best practices in web accessibility, ensuring that all users can access and benefit from my work
+- Committed to building accessible websites and web applications, adhering to best practices

 Back End Skillset: